Rain garden: Urban runoff mitigation

+Urban hydrology

+In natural environments, most rainfall enters the ground immediately and is absorbed by plants.
+This process helps to replenish groundwater supplies and reduce the amount of surface runoff.
+Additionally, vegetation helps to slow down water flow, reducing the risk of flooding and erosion.
+In suburban areas, impervious surfaces typically only cover 5–10 percent of the land.
+In contrast, central urban areas are filled with impervious surfaces, which can account for about 90–100 percent of the land cover.
+In these regions, nearly all rainfall is converted into surface runoff, which frequently overwhelms stormwater management systems.
+Runoff volumes in urban areas can be two to ten times higher than in an undeveloped area.This dramatic increase in runoff contributes to downstream flooding, erosion, and pollutant transport into aquatic ecosystems.
+Rain gardens serve as decentralized stormwater controls to help restore more natural hydrologic function in built environments.

 Effects of urban runoff

 In developed urban areas, naturally occurring depressions where storm water would pool are typically covered by impermeable surfaces, such as asphalt, pavement, or concrete, and are leveled for automobile use.
 Stormwater is directed into storm drains which may cause overflows of combined sewer systems or pollution, erosion, or flooding of waterways receiving the storm water runoff.
 Redirected stormwater is often warmer than the groundwater normally feeding a stream, and has been linked to upset in some aquatic ecosystems primarily through the reduction of dissolved oxygen (DO).
 Stormwater runoff is also a source of a wide variety of pollutants washed off hard or compacted surfaces during rain events.
 These pollutants may include volatile organic compounds, pesticides, herbicides, hydrocarbons and trace metals.